DmitriyDN/bomber-docker-auto/README.md

 8. Turn on VPN
 9. Run via command ```node ./retry.js``` in any cmd

+### For windows users
 It is necessary to setup bash for windows.
-For instance [git bash should be somewhere here](https://git-scm.com/downloads).
-And the app can be laucnehd from git bash. if main script doesn't work you can try launch attack manually
+For instance, [git bash should be somewhere here](https://git-scm.com/downloads).
+And the app can be laucnehd from git bash.
+If main script doesn't work you can try launch attack manually

 ```
     sh ./bombardier-multi.sh 5